mymias/oro-platform-vagrant/Vagrantfile.README.md

 ### What inside ###

-The environment based on Ubuntu 16.04 official Vagrant basebox ("ubuntu/xenial64").
+The environment based on Ubuntu 16.04 (on official Vagrant basebox "ubuntu/xenial64").

-In top of this box provision script performs installation steps based on OroCRM [Installation and Configuratoin][2] guide.
+In top of the basebox provision script performs installation steps based on OroCRM [Installation and Configuratoin][2] guide.

 There is following software inside: